 Suitable for beginners and professionals, the Washburn WD7S Harvest Series Acoustic Guitar is a great addition to your guitar collection.
 If you’re on a hunt for the best acoustic guitar for fingerstyle that’s going to fit your budget, you might be looking at a possible prospect.

 The WD7S possesses a solid Sitka spruce top, mahogany back and sides, and steel strings.
 You also have the option if you’re going to have a glossy or matte finish, as well as if it’s to have a cutaway or non-cutaway design.
-Perfect for a starter acoustic guitar, the WD7S has a smaller body compared to a regular dreadnought guitar.

 Offering excellent sound and comfort to its users, you’ll get a great deal with WD7S.